VigneshSK17/ftc-stats-csv/README.md

     --region <ak|az|ca|cala|cano|casd|fl|ga|hi|ia|il|ky|mi|mn|moks|mt|nj|nv|ny|nyny|oh|ok|or|tx|txce|txho|txno|txso|txwp|wa>
-                          specify what region of competition you want data from --date <string>       specify competition date you want data from in the format MM/DD/YY --file-name <string>  determine what the name of the generated csv file will be --help                display this list of options.
+                          specify what region of competition you want data from --date <string>       specify competition date you want data from in the format MM/DD/YY --teams <string>      enter teams you want to be included in your data separated by commas (Ex: "9686,12864") --no-header           removes title row in csv file to make it easier to combine generated data --file-name <string>  determine what the name of the generated csv file will be --help                display this list of options.
 ```